Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 * All subsystems provide a basic version of the agreed visualization.
 * Agreed on how user death would work across subsystems.

+> **Mario:** The Bean on my M5Stack is even better and makes me feel more attached to it, as it now jumps across the screen!

 <table>
 <tr>
   <th>Technology</th>